 For the Park’s younger visitors, unique-to-Houston play experiences will maximize opportunities for learning through play, and encourage exploration and cooperation.

 When polled about what features users wanted to see in Hermann Park, a new dog park was at the top of the list!
-Thanks to a leading gift from Laura and Brad McWilliams, the McWilliams Dog Park will be a two-acre site for you and your best friend.
+Thanks to a leading gift from Laura and Brad McWilliams, the McWilliams Dog Park is now a two-acre site, located off South MacGregor Way along Brays Bayou, for you and your best friend to enjoy.

 As part of the Play Your Park campaign, thousands of new trees and native plants will be added to the Commons to create a thriving natural habitat for local wildlife, including more than 600 species of birds that fly through Houston.